thisdwhitley/CHIPinteractive/README.md

 ----

+*This is a WORK IN PROGRESS and is not currently working...*

 This is an attempt to utilize a container in order to flash a [C.H.I.P.](https://getchip.com/pages/chip).
 This is part of a larger project I'm working on for a remote, outdoor network.

 The container must be built on your computer via: